 NASA Goddard Space Flight Center Scientific Visualization Studio

 Ocean News is always breaking and this is Happening Now!
 Today's report: Dead Zone in The Gulf

 The numbers are in.
-The 2011 Gulf of Mexico Hypoxic Zone or Dead Zone measures 6,765 square miles – nearly the size of New Jersey.
+The 2013 Gulf of Mexico Hypoxic Zone or Dead Zone measures 5,840 square miles – larger than the state of Connecticut.
 This is a huge blow to the already fragile Gulf ecosystem and economy.

 It begins innocently enough.
 Farmers use fertilizers to increase the output of their crops so that we can have more food on our tables and more food to sell to the rest of the world.

 But it is this agricultural run-off combined with urban run-off that brings excessive amounts of nutrients into the Mississippi and starts a chain of events in the Gulf that ends deadly.

 These nutrients fuel large algal blooms that then sink, decompose, and deplete the water of oxygen.
 This is Hypoxia – when oxygen in the water is so low it can no longer sustain marine life in bottom or near bottom waters – literally a dead zone.